nomocas/babelute/manual/designing-dsl.md

 	.if(condition, h.footer(...))
 );
 ```
 ==> myStructure will be the same (same lexems) whatever condition and collection are.
-Only primitives values will maybe change.
+Only primitives values (aka arguments) will maybe change.

 It makes diffing really simpler...